Prior Era: Texas During Wild West Era

 1903

-The Terrell Election Law: This law establishes the primary system for selecting political candidates, but it also allows for "White Primaries," further excluding Black Texans from the political process.
+The Terrell Election Law: This law establishes the primary system but also allows for "White Primaries."
+This legally excludes Black Texans and many Spanish-Texans from the only elections that mattered in a one-party state.

 1904

-The Houston Ship Channel: Construction begins on the dredging of Buffalo Bayou to turn Houston into a deep-water port, eventually making it one of the busiest ports in the world.
+The Houston Ship Channel: Construction begins to turn Houston into a deep-water port.
+This massive project, funded by Anglo-Texan business leaders, eventually makes Houston the energy capital of the world.

 1905